geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-13/meeting-transcript.md

 Like we have that thing which does the early rejection and like there should be a match function that just returns, oh, here's the list or here's an iterator.
 So, yeah, the names mean two different things.
 The names mean, first off, return this one, which is, again, something that can be dealt with totally after the match.
-Or, if you have two things that have the same name, it's a constraint that they have to be the same UOP.
+Or, if you have two things that have the same name, it's a constraint that they have to be the same UOp.
 But that should just be expressed as a constraint, not as a name.

 **Tomsa** [[00:53:14](https://www.youtube.com/watch?v=Ha4yFviaLps&t=3194)]